Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

 ASSC was founded almost incidentally in 2015 by Neek Lurk, a Stüssy marketing manager turned hoodie entrepreneur.
-What began as a casual in-joke — ASSC's name was always knowingly redundant, though its press release describes its origin as an "accidental art project" — morphed into an accidental and abrupt rise to infamy.
+What began as a casual in-joke — ASSC's name was always knowingly redundant, while its press release describes its origin as an "accidental art project" — morphed into an accidental and abrupt rise to infamy.

-Was it was Lurk's eye for inimitable branding — the wavy, all-caps Anti Social Social Club logo is arguably the single most recognizable streetwear logo of the 2010s, up there with Virgil Abloh's Pyrex Vision and Off-White™ — or his celebrity stylist pals, who got ASSC hoodies on the backs of Kim Kardashian, Pharrell, and Travis Scott?
-It was almost assuredly both, granting ASSC near-instant cultural omnipresence as it become a word-of-mouth phenom.
+Was it Lurk's eye for inimitable branding — the wavy, all-caps Anti Social Social Club logo is arguably the single most recognizable streetwear logo of the 2010s, up there with Virgil Abloh's Pyrex Vision and Off-White™ branding — or his celebrity stylist pals, who got ASSC hoodies on the backs of Kim Kardashian, Pharrell, and Travis Scott?

 Your Highsnobiety privacy settings have blocked this YouTube video.